SM Spirituality Media

 Definition

 The Abrahamic tradition built on the life and teaching of Yeshua of Nazareth (Jesus Christ, c.
-4 BCE – 30 CE), preserved through the canonical Gospels and the writings of Paul. ~2.4 billion adherents worldwide.
-Splits broadly into Orthodox, Catholic and Protestant streams; the contemplative current — the Desert Fathers, Meister Eckhart, John of the Cross, Thomas Merton — runs through all three and is where Christianity most directly meets the rest of this index.
+4 BCE – 30 CE), preserved through the canonical Gospels and the writings of Paul.
+About 2.4 billion adherents worldwide.
+It splits broadly into Orthodox, Catholic and Protestant streams.
+The contemplative current runs through all three: the Desert Fathers, Meister Eckhart, John of the Cross, Thomas Merton.
+That current is where Christianity most directly meets the rest of this index.

 written by editorial · revised continuously